Self Growth

 Extrinsic Motivation

 Rewards, evaluations, avoidance of punishment.
 "I'll be embarrassed if I don't lose weight."
 "My boss will get angry."
 "I want a bonus."
 Extrinsic motivation is effective in the short term, but once the reward disappears or the threat of punishment fades, motivation vanishes with it.
+An additional problem is that extrinsic rewards can "overwrite" intrinsic motivation.
+When a monetary reward is added to an activity you originally enjoyed, you may lose interest in it the moment the reward is removed.
+This is known as the "undermining effect."

 Intrinsic Motivation

 The enjoyment, interest, and sense of growth found in the activity itself.
 "Running itself feels good."
 "Learning itself is fascinating."
 "Creating itself is fun."
 Intrinsic motivation does not depend on external conditions, so it persists over the long term.
 Research consistently shows that actions driven by intrinsic motivation are higher in quality, more creative, and more sustainable than those driven by extrinsic motivation.
-(Books on the science of motivation can deepen your understanding)
+Books on the science of motivation can deepen your understanding

 Five Strategies for Sustaining Motivation Long-Term